Storm Darragh: Almost 400,000 without power in Irish Republic

 ESB Networks said as of 7am, approximately 395,000 homes, farms and businesses across the country were without power as a result of the storm.

-A spokesperson said their crews and partner contractors began mobilising from early on Saturday morning to assess the damage, make the network safe and restore electricity supply where it was safe to do so.
+An ESB Networks spokesperson said Storm Darragh is similar in impact to Storm Ophelia in 2017, which left 385,000 customers without power at the peak but was more widespread across Ireland.

+“The impact is nationwide and there has been extensive damage to electricity infrastructure so far,” they said.

-“With Met Eireann, wind warnings remaining in place for the entire country until this afternoon, further power outages can be expected from potentially damaging gusts,” they added.
+“With Met Eireann wind warnings remaining in place for the entire country until this afternoon, further power outages can be expected from potentially damaging gusts.

-“Given the extent of the storm, estimated restoration times will be updated throughout the day as fault sites are assessed and restoration work progresses – these will be available on www.PowerCheck.ie.”
+“ESB Networks crews and partner contractors have been deployed since early morning to assess the damage of Storm Darragh, make the network safe and restore electricity supply in challenging conditions.

+“All ESB Networks teams are mobilised and are continuing to closely monitor the storm impact on power supplies.